Seb105/Arma-TerrainLib/readme.md

     }, ["hi"]
 ] call CBA_fnc_addEventHandlerArgs;
 ```
 This event handler is called before the terrain height is actually set.
-Therefore, by modifying `_positionsAndHeights` by reference using `set` you can alter the output and change how the terrain is modified in the event handler.
+Therefore, by modifying `_positionsAndHeights` by reference using `set` you can alter the output and change how the terrain is modified in-game.

 ## Run this on the VR map in init.sqf for a nice demo of all the customisation features:
 ```sqf